xyflow/xyflow/README.md

 You can now use type `special` for an edge.
 The `straight`, `default` and `step` types will be still available except you overwrite one of them.
+There is an implementation of a custom edge in the [edges example](/example/src/Edges/index.js).

 ## Helper Functions